Introduction

 Differentiate Between Menopause and Perimenopause

 Menopause marks the end of a woman’s reproductive years, defined by the absence of menstrual periods for 12 consecutive months.
 But before reaching this stage, many women go through perimenopause, a transitional phase that can last several years.
 During this time, it’s common to face a range of challenges due to fluctuating hormone levels.
-You might experience irregular cycles, hot flashes, mood swings, and .
+You might experience irregular cycles, hot flashes, mood swings, and anxiety.

 Explore the Role of Low-Dose Birth Control Pills in Symptom Management